-Dr Oliver Batchelor is currently a Postdoctoral Fellow in Computer Science and Software Engineering at the University of Canterbury.
+Dr Oliver Batchelor is currently a Postdoctoral Fellow in Computer Science and Software Engineering at the University of Canterbury working with UC Vision.

 He is interested in a wide range of computer science fields, but specialises in computer graphics and deep learning and has particular interests functional programming and computer vision, in particular neural networks for various kinds of object detection.